 Real-Time Marketing: a marketing approach where advertising “on-the-fly” is based on a current event.
 The purpose is to get the customer engaged.

-Remarketing: helps you to reach people who previous visited your website or app.
-This means that previous visitors can be tracked with targeted ads when they visit another website within the google display network or through google search.
+Remarketing: helps you to reach people who previously visited your website or app.
+This means that previous visitors can be tracked with targeted ads when they visit another website within the Google display network or through google search.

-Search Advertising: placing online ads on webpages that includes search engine.
+Search Advertising: placing online ads on webpages that include search engines.
 By typing keywords the ads appear depending on if it matches or not.

 Search Engine Marketing: both paid and non-paid approaches, that will rank your website higher in a search engine.

-User Experience: a way to map and develop solutions with user’s interactions, with for an example a website.
+User Experience: a way to map and develop solutions with user interactions, with for example a website.

-Web Experience Management: a process of handling the entire experience of the web users across different touch points in their journey through the company’s web presence.
+Web Experience Management: a process of handling the entire experience of web users across different touchpoints in their journey through the company’s web presence.